KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 }
 {% endhighlight %}

-Now that we have a problem, how do we solve it?
+Now that we have defined the problem, how do we solve it?

 ---------------------------------------